 "I spend a lot of time outdoors in Cornwall.
 I collect curious things and have come to know different areas for different kinds of treasures.
 For example I get driftwood and sea-glass from Pentewan, sea plastic and sea string from Watergate Bay or Mawgan Porth.

 As well as using the environment to find recycled materials, I am a keen jumble sale forager and eager car-booter always on the look out for antique jewellery pieces.
 I use silver and wirework techniques to combine vintage brooches and chains with old glass beads, fused old silver or gold and semi-precious stones"

 The idea for the design starts with the piece I've found.
 By laying out colours I can see what may work well together.
 For example, I might put 3-5 pieces of sea-plastic down in a circle, with my favourite in the middle.
 I'll then see what stones fo well the the palette and plan what silver pieces to make and put with them.

 Sometimes I do have a design in mind, and in that case I will go out looking for specific materials in specific sizes."

 "When working with the materials I often crochet settings around sea glass or wire wrap it to avoid having to drill it - as that is a tricky job.
 The sea plastic and driftwood however is easy to drill and then connect to wire!"

-To drill through different materials such as the ones that Sarah uses, we recommend the Dremel 3000.
-The Dremel 3000 has a range of drill bits to ensure that you can create the right sized hole without damaging the material.
+To drill through different materials such as the ones that Sarah uses, we recommend the Dremel 4000.
+It has a range of drill bits to ensure that you can create the right sized hole without damaging the material.
 Sarah also likes to incorporate semi-precious gemstones in her designs to help compliment the materials she has used.